Illinois Swimming Official’s Association

 Article 3 - Officers and Their Duties

-The officers of the ISOA shall be the President, Vice-President, Secretary, Treasurer, and Member-at-Large.
+The Officers of the ISOA shall be the President, Vice-President, Secretary, Treasurer, and Member-at-Large.

-b) The Vice-President shall assist the President in carrying out all of the Presidential responsibilities.
+b) The Vice-President shall assist the President in carrying out all the Presidential responsibilities.
 The Vice-President shall serve as President in the absence of same.
 The Vice-President will fill the Presidency vacancy, should one occur.

 Article 4 - Elections and Term of Office